Several lifestyle and environmental factors can lead to a compromised gut.

 3. The strains are not resident to the human gut.

-At Hyperbiotics, we are focused on repopulating the gut of those who have depleted their resident flora through common lifestyle factors like stress, aging, a modern diet, and the overuse of antibiotics and other medicines.1,2
+At Hyperbiotics, we are focused on replenishing microbiomes—many of which have been depleted due to common lifestyle factors like stress, aging, a modern diet, and the overuse of antibiotics and other medicines—with flora that are resident to the human gut.1,2

-It is our opinion that SBOs and Activated Yeasts should not fall under the category of "probiotics" as it leads to confusion and misinformation.
+In our opinion, SBOs and Activated Yeasts should not fall under the category of "probiotics," as this often leads to confusion and misinformation.

 4. They do not deliver a sufficient variety of strains.